T-Pham/NoOptionalInterpolation/README.md

 ## Description

 NoOptionalInterpolation gets rid of "Optional(...)" and "nil" in Swift's string interpolation.
+This is particularly helpful when you set text to the UI elements such as `UILabel` or `UIButton`.
+Since XCode currently (as of the time this is written) has no warnings when interpolating `Optional`s, and you might sometimes need to change your variables' type between `Optional` and non-`Optional`', this pod ensures that the text you set never ever includes that annoying additional "Optional(...)".

 Example: